adamconkey/adamconkey.github.io/Coderon/_posts/2019-10-15-promp-active-learning.md

 ### Visualizations

 An important aspect of this project was having informative visualizations of the environment.
 I needed to place the object in random poses on the table for experiments and data collection.
 I wanted this to be unbiased, i.e. I didn't want to pick poses I thought were random, I wanted them to be truly randomly generated.
-I solved this using a method for random pose selection, and then rendering that pose in rviz using a coordinate frame together with a mesh of the object visualized in with a [Marker](http://wiki.ros.org/rviz/DisplayTypes/Marker).
+I solved this using a method for random pose selection, and then rendering that pose in rviz using a coordinate frame together with a mesh of the object visualized with a [Marker](http://wiki.ros.org/rviz/DisplayTypes/Marker).
 I also used Marker primitive shapes to overlay on the table to ensure my camera-to-environment calibration was correct.

-A cool feature is I used used a Bayesian object tracker [dbot_ros](https://github.com/bayesian-object-tracking/dbot_ros) from the folks at the [Max Planck Institute for Intelligent Systems](https://is.mpg.de/am/research_projects/probabilistic-object-tracking-using-a-depth-camera) to track the pose of the object in real-time.
-This made it extremely easy to put the object on the table and move adjust its pose until it matched the target pose.
+A cool feature is I used an open source Bayesian object tracker [dbot_ros](https://github.com/bayesian-object-tracking/dbot_ros) from the talented folks at the [Max Planck Institute for Intelligent Systems](https://is.mpg.de/am/research_projects/probabilistic-object-tracking-using-a-depth-camera) to track the pose of the object in real-time.
+This made it extremely easy to put the object on the table and move it around until its pose matched the target pose.

 <p><iframe src="https://www.youtube.com/embed/7s2I1kNrZyE?si=11D6P_XfIRoYmWg5" loading="lazy" frameborder="0" allowfullscreen></iframe></p>

 I also had a desire to visualize trajectories generated from the ProMP policies.
 This was a sanity check since they were going to be executed on the real robot, and they're probabilistic in nature, I wanted to ensure that samples from the trajectory distribution weren't going to do anything crazy on the robot.
 I used Markers again together with a [RobotModel](http://wiki.ros.org/rviz/DisplayTypes/RobotModel) in rviz to generate trajectory previews overlayed on the real camera feed.
-This gave me confidence that when I execute a trajectory, it's not going to collide with the table or the object, or do anything else unexpected.
+This gave me confidence that when I executed a trajectory, it wasn't going to collide with the table or the object, or do anything else unexpected.

 <p><iframe src="https://www.youtube.com/embed/CW9NLlCiT2Y?si=XlURKsIzGNMjK_ts" loading="lazy" frameborder="0" allowfullscreen></iframe></p>